kaashif/blog/README.md

 /dev/kaashif
 ============
-This is the source for my blog.
-I use [tau](http://hg.kaashif.co.uk/hgweb/tau/file) to generate it, since I couldn't be bothered with compiling a load of code, a Perl script is much easier.
+I use [Hakyll](http://jaspervdj.be/hakyll/) to turn this site into servable HTML.

 See the finished product at <http://kaashif.co.uk>.